https://www.deakin.edu.au/__data/assets/image/0020/550181/31036_M-Commerce_hero.jpg

 The Master of Commerce is typically 8, 12 or 16 credit points.
 The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) - your professional experience and previous qualifications - which can save you time and money.

-For students undertaking 16 credit points, you study 5 credit points of course electives, one specialisation of 4 credit points, taken from the available Faculty-wide specialisations, 3 credit points of core units, and 4 credit points of general electives, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
+For students undertaking 16 credit points, you study 5 credit points of course electives, one specialisation of 4 credit points, taken from the available Faculty-wide specialisations, 3 credit points of core units, and 4 credit points of open electives, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity and Respect at Deakin.

 Most units (think of units as 'subjects') are equal to 1 credit point.